Jimmygjr10/ElectionAnalysis/README.md

 - Software: Python 3.6.1, VS Code, 1.38.1

 ## Summary
-The analysis of the election sh0w that:
+The analysis of the election show that:
 1. There were 369,711 total votes in the election
 2. The Candidates were:
   -Diana DeGette